Poem

 Traitors of our land.

-we finally came to that place
+When we finally came to

 Where our relatives lie,